 Such instruments can form different types of bands.
 And the type of instruments present in each will differ greatly, depending on the type of band itself, the number of players, and their level.

 In typical school bands, the number of instruments will vary depending on how many students make it.
-Also, depending on the level of the band itself, as if we are talking about an elementary school, medium school, or high school band.
+Also, depending on the level of the band itself, we are talking about an elementary school, middle school, or high school band.

 Marching bands are the type of band that will normally hold a higher number of instruments, as some might be composed of hundreds of players.